*Warning: 2,000 word post!*

 Married couples without kids (by choice) can be characterized as having purely selfish and shallow reasons.
 Look at this article from Albert Mohler: Deliberate Childlessness: Moral Rebellion With a New Face.
 It is harsh, and lacks nuance.
 An excerpt…

 “Christians must recognize that this rebellion against parenthood represents nothing less than an absolute revolt against God’s design…Couples are not given the option of chosen childlessness in the biblical revelation…The church should insist that the biblical formula calls for adulthood to mean marriage and marriage to mean children.”

 Perhaps you think Mohler is a loose cannon?
-No. There is a surprising number of Christians out there who think it is wrong for a Christian couple to remain in a childless state.
+No. There is a surprising number of Christians out there who think it is wrong, sinful, for a Christian couple to remain in a childless state.
 (Also note Mohler’s indirect jab against singles.)

 In this article (A Child-Free Christian’s Plea to the Church) the author responds to 4 common accusations or assumptions about couples without children: we are selfish, we hate children, we are defective, we will have a life without purpose.
 Another thoughtful article here: On Being Christian and Childfree.
 It begins…”Why does it seem that people react so strongly when the choice to not have children becomes known?
 Do they feel threatened by that choice?”